roncampbell/NICAR2022/Visualizing data with R.md

 ![](https://github.com/roncampbell/NICAR2022/blob/images/histogram1.png)

-Let's add a scale.
+Let's add a scale, using the scales package.
 That will make it easier to compare Whites with other racial groups.
 Since only a handful of the 159 counties are in any one category ("bin" in histogram-speak), we can set the vertical (y) axis low.

 <code>ggplot(ga_races, aes(White_per)) +
   geom_histogram() +